evanlouie/gitops-promotion-workflow/README.md

 In this example, `./cat-chart` will be a directory containing a helm chart for the entire `cat-application`; in general this helm chart will not need to change often.

-By placing the the `cat-application` Fabrikate component and Helm chart into the application git repository itself, we have enabled something very much wanted to DevOps teams; the ability for development teams to manage for themselves what is deployed to the cluster.
+By placing the the `cat-application`'s Fabrikate component and Helm chart into the application git repository itself, we have enabled DevOps teams to hand off the ability for development teams to manage for themselves what is deployed to the cluster.
+As well as given the application HLD's a coupling too the code they are deploying and their own git git system to utilize for versioning.

 #### Developer Experience/Workflow